nickgrummon/stockx-test/README.md

 To run tests:
     Download and install node.js and npm
     Clone stockx-test repo
-    navigate to stockx-test repo in a terminal and run 'npm install' run 'npm run test'
+    navigate to stockx-test repo in a terminal and execute 'npm install' execute 'npm run test'

 Test plan bid:
     End to end tests for UI testing: